EU regulators to rule on Nokia, Alcatel-Lucent deal by July 27

 It can also open a full-scale investigation if it considers the deal could reduce competition.
 U.S. antitrust authorities cleared the deal unconditionally last week after earlier approvals in Brazil and Serbia.

-The merged company would rank behind market leader and Swedish peer Ericsson but ahead of Chinese rival Huawei [HWT.UL].
+The merged company would rank behind market leader and Swedish peer Ericsson but ahead of Chinese rival Huawei.